A47 road: Norwich Western Link

-In April 2017 however Norfolk County Council voted to make the Norwich Western Link one of its three top highway priorities.
-The scheme would connect the A47 at Easton with the A1067 at Attlebridge at the end of the Norwich Northern Distributor Road and consultants have been brought in to progress the scheme.
+A scheme to connect the A47 at Easton with the A1067 at Attlebridge at the end of the Norwich Northern Distributor Road.

+Improvements around Norwich

+The two stretches of dual carriageway west and east of Norwich respectively are planned to be dualled by 2027.
+Although a Development Consent Order (DCO) was granted in 2022, both schemes were subject to legal challenge which have since been dismissed.
+This caused the overall scheme to be delayed by 20 months.
+Work began on the North Tuddenham to Easton leg in 19 August 2024 and is due to be finished in 2027.

+In addition to the two dualling schemes, National Highways also proposed to improve the Thickthorn Junction, where the A47 meets the A11.
+This will involve the construction of two new free-flow link roads between the A47 and the A11. this project was also the subject of a legal dispute which was since dismissed.
+In July 2024, the £153 million contract was awarded to Skanska with construction to begin later in the year, which will last for four years.

 Other proposed improvements

 In 2012 Norfolk County Council launched the strategic route prospectus which detailed improvement schemes along the A47 between Peterborough and King's Lynn.
 The list of improvements, costing a total £526 million, included dualling sections of the road and other junction improvements.
 The sections of the road to be dualled were the Acle straight, Blofield to Burlingham, North Tuddenham to Easton and the East Winch/Middleton bypass.
 Other improvements detailed were four schemes at Great Yarmouth, including a £112 million third river crossing, four junction improvements along the Norwich Southern Bypass and improvements to the three junctions at King's Lynn.